Out of This World!

-Weekly prizes include free ice cream from Stewarts and a free meal at Chipotle.
-End of summer drawing prizes include movie tickets, a gift certificate to 5 Below, and tickets for Adirondack Extreme.
+Weekly prizes include Malta Drive-In passes, ice cream gift cards, TGIFridays gift cards, and more.
+End of summer drawing prizes include movie tickets, Five Below gift certificates and more.

 Paper BINGO sheets may be picked up at the Library, or downloaded here.
-For online tracking visit: schuylervillelibrary.beanstack.org/reader365
+For online tracking visit: https://schuylervillelibrary.beanstack.org/reader365

 If the weather is nice—we will be outside playing games and eating lunch.
 If the weather isn’t nice—lunch is inside and we will have all sorts of things to do.